 When I was 8 years of age, I accidentally opened Microsoft Frontpage, and ever since then I've wanted to make things for the internet.
 After completing my A-Levels, I took a gap year to perform software consultancy by day and build a startup by night.
 During this time, I worked with everyone from huge corporations like the BBC to startups like WIFIPLUG.

 In 2017, I joined MirrorWeb as their first hire, initially as a contract front end developer.
-I manage our growing engineering team and ensure digital compliance for governments, brands, and large financial institutions.
+I manage our growing software development team and ensure digital compliance for governments, brands, and large financial institutions.